Canadian Tire quarterly revenue rises 5.9%

 Net income rose to C$203.8 million, or C$2.87 per share, in the second quarter ended June 30 from C$ 174.4 million, or C$2.38 per share, a year earlier.

-The company also said it agreed to buy Party City Holdco Inc’s (PRTY.N) Canadian business for C$174.4 million ($131.23 million), a deal that would immediately add to its earnings.
+The company also said it agreed to buy Party City Holdco Inc’s Canadian business for C$174.4 million ($131.23 million), a deal that would immediately add to its earnings. ($1 = 1.3292 Canadian dollars) (Reporting by Arunima Kumar in Bengaluru; Editing by Anil D’Silva)